Joey Meneses Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies' 5.49 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies' 5.50 team ERA ranks 29th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.